 In addition to cross-national comparisons of educational inequality, I have carried out a number of single-country studies.
 These include studies of class and ethnic inequality for the important transitions in the United Kingdom (funded by the Economic and Social Research Council), a study of socioeconomic inequality in test-scores and tracking in Egypt, and a study of socioeconomic and gender inequality in schooling in Russia.

-Jackson, M., Khavenson, T. and Chirkina, M. (2019).
+Jackson, M., Khavenson, T. and Chirkina, M. (forthcoming).
 Raising the Stakes: Inequality and Testing in the Russian Education System.”
 Social Forces.

 Abstract: “Sociologists have argued that high-stakes tests open to the door to high levels of educational inequality at transition points: in a high-stakes testing regime, parents and students are able to focus all energy and resources on test preparation, thus enhancing pre-existing inequalities in academic performance.
 But arguments about a special role for high-stakes tests are often prosecuted without explicit comparisons to other types of tests and assessments, usually because information on other tests is not available.
 In this paper we analyze a unique dataset on a contemporary cohort of Russian students, for whom we have PISA and TIMSS scores, low-stakes test scores (GIA), and high-stakes test scores (USE).
 We compare the role that each test plays in mediating socioeconomic background inequalities at the important transitions in the Russian educational system: the transition to upper secondary education, and the transition to university.
 We find evidence in favor of a special role for the high-stakes USE at the transition to university, but we also find evidence that gives cause to question the standard assumption that high-stakes tests should be a primary focus for those concerned about inequality of educational opportunity.”